ede-sous/Urgatlen/README.md

 ` AmericanTypewriter.ttc ` => Default font I found;

- You can change USING_FONT in includes/urgatlenCONST.h so you can try the 2 differents fonts.
+ You can change USING_FONT in includes/urgatlenCONST.h so you can try the 2 differents fonts, create your own define for other fonts or even create your own font and use it !
+You can also commit it so anyone can try it ^^

+ PS: I created my own font in www.calligraphr.com